If you are having trouble getting to the doctor, or getting around town, or getting across the country, here are a few programs that might help.

 If you have spent any time on this site, you will see we have already written this on just about every page, but here we are writing it again:

 If you are unable to use public transportation because of your health, try looking into disability para-transit services in your area.
-Many areas have free or low-cost services that will take you door-to-door anywhere you want to go (not just doctor’s appointment… they will take you anywhere!).
+Many areas have free or low-cost services that will take you door-to-door anywhere you want to go.
 Contact your local public transportation agency and ask for para-transit programs.

 If you have difficulties with walking or mobility, handicap parking tags are very easy to apply for.
 Your doctor signs a form and you mail it in.
 Voila!